theRealAph/ScopeLocals/README.md

     2. Application.handleRequest()            |       2.
 Application.handleRequest()            |
     1. Server.processRequest() ---------------+       1.
 Server.processRequest() ---------------+

-### Currently Supported Options

-Developers traditionally turn to thread-local variables in situations like this.
-An instance of Class `ThreadLocal` provides developers with an independent variable for each thread to share its own copy of data.
+### Thread-local variables for sharing

+Framework components traditionally use a _thread-local variable_ as a private channel for sharing data.
+A thread-local variable is a field of type ThreadLocal, with the special property that each thread which accesses the field sees its own, thread-specific value of the field.

-The following example shows how a `Server` implementation might use a thread-local variable to communicate `Permissions` from the server to the database.
+Here is an example of how the server component and database driver might use a thread-local variable.
-`Server.processRequest()` and `DBDriver.open()` implement the methods
-invoked at 1. and 7. in the thread call stack diagram above.

     class Server {
       // 1.
 Provide a per-thread channel between the framework and its components